-Other people’s birthday’s can often be very difficult for me, as I am sure they are for many others.
-I never seem to know what someone truly wants to do and how to ensure that they feel important on that day.
-Are they the type to want a long and thoughtful card or do they just want a really good gift?
+Birthdays can often be difficult for me, as I am sure they are for many others.
+I never seem to know what someone truly wants to do and how to ensure that they feel important on their special day.
+Are they the type who want a long and thoughtful card or do they just want a really good gift?
 Do they want to just spend the day chilling or do they want a crazy, spontaneous day filled with surprises?

 When trying to figure out what to do for birthdays, I seem to always find myself going back to the cake.
-I feel like if I know someone well enough, I can make a flavor and ‘genre’ of cake that will make them feel like I both took the time to think of them and worked to make their Birthday feel special.
-The other day was my family friend’s birthday and I ultimately decided to spend the day making her a cake.
+If I know someone well enough, I can make a flavor and ‘genre’ of cake that will help them appreciate that I took the time to think of them and worked to make their birthday special.
+The other day was our family friend Laura’s birthday, and I ultimately decided to spend the day making her a cake.

-After talking to her husband, I decided that since my friend was more of a fruity and sweet person than a warm and chocolatey and savory person, that I would make a simple white cake with fruity frosting.
-My friend loves the summer (who doesn’t), so I decided to make a summery cake, filled with lemon frosting and topped with fresh strawberry frosting.
-The middle layer of the cake was a tie-dye purple and pink pattern and the top was topped with a simple but bright sprinkle decoration.
-My friend and the rest of the people who came to our house to celebrate raved about the cake.
+After speaking with her husband, I decided that Laura was more of a fruity, sweet person rather than a warm, chocolatey, savory person, and that I would make a simple white cake with fruit frosting.
+Laura loves the summer (who doesn’t), so I decided to make a summer cake, filled with a lemon filling and topped with a fresh strawberry frosting.
+The middle layer of the cake was a tie-dye purple and pink pattern and the cake was topped with bright sprinkles.
+Laura, and the rest of the guests who came to our apartment to celebrate, raved about the cake.

 1 cup white sugar

 3/4 cup butter

 1/2 cup milk

 1 cup Butter (We use Salted Sweet Cream Butter)

 1/2 tsp vanilla extract